arpitgupta1995/CarSalesPrediction/README.md

 SVM regressor
 Decision tree and random forest

-The test accuracy score was improved from .53 to .80
+The R sqaure improved from .53 to .80

 Link to the dataset : https://www.kaggle.com/orgesleka/used-cars-database